 Learning how to be happy after a breakup will also teach you to be comfortable with yourself and your body.
 Here’s what you should do to respect your body.

-3. Try looking at the brighter side of things – I know it’s always easier said than done, but there’s always a good side to every bad event.
+3. How to be happy after a breakup – Try looking at the brighter side of things – I know it’s always easier said than done, but there’s always a good side to every bad event.
 The breakup could be a blessing in disguise.
 “God wrecks our plans when he sees that our plans can wreck us.”
 You are young, beautiful, and free, don’t let one little bump along the road keep you from living your life to the fullest.

 Appreciate the people around you who don’t make you a thousand promises but value you enough to always stay.
 Make time for your family and friends who love you unconditionally.
 Join more organizations, focus on your goals, and make new plans for the future.
 Travelling helps a ton!
 Think of it as a learning experience and come out a better person